 Paul enjoyed traveling, attending Mass at Saint Dunstans, music (singing), cheering on Les Canadiens de Montreal, fishing with Dick Tingley and friends on the Miramichi, photography, camping with his family, walking the dogs, making wine with his neighbor Ray, and preparing his famous Sunday dinners for the family.
 In his younger years he was a champion athlete in tennis, badminton, and softball.
 He was also an avid squash player and curler.
 Wherever Paul went, his charismatic personality always made him the life of the party.

 He will be remembered as a devoted father, husband, loyal friend and colleague to many.
 Paul volunteered for many years at the Fredericton Gymnastics Club while his daughters pursued their competitive gymnastics.
 He served on various boards and was passionate about volunteering in his community.
 He was a well-respected man you could count on for anything.

-There will be no visitation however, a memorial Mass will be held at a later date with information to follow.
+There will be no visitation, however, a Memorial Mass will be celebrated from St. Dunstan's Catholic Church on Monday, August 29, at 12 pm (noon).
+A family interment will take place in the Hermitage Catholic Cemetery at 3:45 pm.
 In lieu of flowers donations can be made to the Alzheimer Society of New Brunswick in Paul’s memory.